brightsign/javascript-assetpoolfetcher/README.md

 # javascript-assetpoolfetcher
 How to use @brightsign/assetpool and @brightsign/assetpoolfetcher to download files to your BrightSign player

-Created a sample application for FourWinds to demonstrate @brightsign/assetpoolfetcher.
+Created a sample application to demonstrate @brightsign/assetpoolfetcher.
 See https://docs.brightsign.biz/display/DOC/assetpoolfetcher for documentation.

 ## Prerequisites: